-Standardised teacher assessments support teacher assessments which show that our pupil premium children made accelerated progress compared to non-pupil premium children in the academic year 2021-2022 in reading, writing and mathematics.
+Standardised teacher assessments support teacher assessments which show that our pupil premium children made progress in line with their peers compared to non-pupil premium children in the academic year 2022-2023 in reading, writing and mathematics.
 However, pupil-premium children are, on average, still performing slightly below their non-pupil premium peers.
 The difference is largest in reading, and smallest in mathematics.